Head's up, there might be affiliate links ahead!

 - have someone keeping us accountable for our plan (reinforcement)

-In a professional context, the process is laid out like this (make sure you download the images for this email):
+In a professional context, the process of change is laid out like this:

 A comment I heard on a podcast yesterday rings true to this idea: “the only reason you haven’t gotten what you want is that you don’t want it badly enough”. ~Adam RobinsonIf you truly want to change something about yourself, you have to want to put in the work to get there.
 Click To Tweet